This post contains collections of products that I personally recommend (it may contain affiliate links).

-How to Make Beautiful Food Roses
+How To Make Salami Roses

 - First choose four slices of your preferred salami.

 - Fold each circle in half so that you have a half circle shape, and lay them in an overlapping line.
 Each one should overlap only about a third of the next slice.
 Make sure that the straight part of each one is in line with the straight part of the next.
-You’re basically making a little salmi train.
+You’re basically making a little salami train.

 - Start at one end of the “train” and roll them all up into a semi-tight roll.
 The tighter you go the more your salami rosette will look like a bud—and the looser you go, well, you’ll see!